7 Factors That Affect Homeowners Insurance RatesMarch 28, 2018

 6. Shop Ahead

 Some insurance companies reward insureds who do not procrastinate.
 Actuaries show that clients who do not wait until the last minute to buy insurance are typically better risks.
 Some companies build in premium discounts for quoting at least 7 days in advance of the desired effective date of coverage.
+This may also be called something like a “quote-ahead discount” and is one of several ways to get the cheapest homeowners insurance without just getting less coverage.

 7. Pay in Full